-If you honor Honor, in time it will shape your thinking, your attitude and behavior.
-If you are waiting for that magic moment in time, where you will be able to show “honor” to someone in a really big way, . . . in public, . . . for all to see and take notice of . . . you are missing the point.
+If you place value on honor, in time, your thinking and behavior will change.
+If you are waiting for that magic moment in time, where you will be able to show “honor” to someone in a really big way, . . . in public, . . . for all to see, and take notice of . . . you have missed it.
 You don’t have to take a bullet for someone in order to show honor.
-Honor is not proud.
-On the contrary, it embraces humility and looks for opportunities to make others look good.
-It is not self-centered, but rather other focused.

 Developing a Culture of Honor